Snowflake-Labs/sfquickstarts/site/sfguides/src/ingest_data_from_pubsub_to_snowflake_with_apache_beam/beam.md

 <!-- ------------------------ -->
 ## Getting the source code for the project

-The pipelines you will be running is written on Java.
+Pipelines you will be running are written on Java.
 The source code is available in [GitHub](https://github.com/Snowflake-Labs/sfguide-beam-examples).
 To checkout repository, run:
 ```bash
 git clone https://github.com/Snowflake-Labs/sfguide-beam-examples.git
 ```